Airtable Pros and Cons

 Jestor’s automations are called Tricks, and you can read more about them here.

-Con: automations and integrations are limited
+Con: automations and integrations are limited on Airtable

 Airtable has a lot of apps and integrations out of the box.
 As most out-of-the-box solutions go, they’re amazing to get you started, but they aren’t able to take the next step and solve more complex problems when you need them to.